- Animals: goats, sheep

 - Farm Business Management: new enterprise development, budgets/cost and returns, community-supported agriculture, marketing management, value added

-- The overall objective of this project is to increase the number of educators community-based organizations [CBOs], private entities and non-governmental organization [NGOs]) and producers trained on accurate and relevant information on goat production and management to share with their clientele, students and other agricultural professionals.
+The overall objective of this project is to increase the number of educators (extension agents, state and federal agencies, community-based organizations [CBOs], private entities and non-governmental organization [NGOs]) trained on current, accurate and relevant information on goat production and management to share with their clientele, students and other agricultural professionals.

 Create an avenue by which the committee members can share research-based information, share concerns, resources, technology and ideas to develop a national strategy and agenda to train current or future goat educators in effort to strengthen and enhance the goat industry in this country.